-However, the reign of frustration could be a thing of the past as there are plenty of things you can troubleshoot to improve the performance of your editing system speed.
-While a permanent (or singular) solution is unlikely, here are our top tips to fix Premiere Pro CC’s playback lag issues and help prevent those dropped frames!
+However, there are plenty of things you can troubleshoot to improve the performance of your editing system speed.
+While a permanent (or singular) solution is unlikely, here are the top tips to fix Premiere Pro CC’s playback lag issues and help prevent those dropped frames.

 Part 1: How to Check for Dropped Frames

 The first step is the check if you’re actually dropping frames, and there isn’t another issue such a corrupted media files.
 A lot of playback lag issues will be easy to spot as your playhead will jump across the sequence, and the video will look noticeably stuttery.
 You can also hear playback lag in audio, similar to a loose connection in your headphones; the audio will drop in and out.

 Occasionally, the dropped frames might be less noticeable.
 Premiere Pro has a Dropped Frame Indicator with a green icon that will turn yellow when dropped frames are present.
 You can also hover over the indicator to reveal how many frames were dropped.

 To add the indicator to your playback window: